Elehiggle/Claude3MattermostChatbot/README.md

 - Sends typing indicators to show that the chatbot is processing the message
 - Utilizes a thread pool to handle multiple requests concurrently (due to `mattermostdriver-asyncio` being outdated)
 - Offers **Docker support** for easy deployment
+- Supports rudimentary caching.
+Anthropic charges for written cache, so if your environment simply says "hi" often without any meaningful conversations, you might have increased costs.
+Hit me up if you need an option to disable caching.

 ## Prerequisites